WailBenoulha/To-Do-List-API/README.md

 # To-Do-List-API
-This project is a To-Do List application built using Django Rest Framework (DRF) with full CRUD functionality and JWT-based authentication.
-While the previous project only focused on the main CRUD operations, here we’ll add some more interesting responsibilities, such as:
+This project is a To-Do List application built using Django Rest Framework (DRF) with full CRUD functionality and JWT-based authentication. here we’ll add some more interesting responsibilities, such as:
-An authentication logic, which means you’ll have to keep a new table of users and their credentials You’ll have to create both users and tasks.
+An authentication logic, which means you’ll be able to keep a new table of users and their credentials You’ll be able to create both users and tasks.
 You’ll also have to be able to update tasks (their status) and even delete them.
 Get a list of tasks, filter them by status and get the details of each one.
 Key features include: